jrudenstam/helper-js/readme.md

 # Make more vanilla JS
 I use this helper to support som of the most common browser inconsistencies and lack of native functionality.
+Written as a AMD module to be easy to hook up to your require.js project.